-You may not be sure if this is the route for you but it is worth considering as you're a level subject choices can influence the university and the course available to you
+You may not be sure if this is the route for you but it is worth considering as you're Level 3 (A Level and BTEC) subject choices can influence the university and the course available to you

 The Russell Group universities have now published guidance on the subjects chosen at A level in a document named informed choices (www.russellgroup.ac.uk).
 They identify the facilitating subjects, which they argue provide a student with more options especially if you wish to study at a Russell Group university.